Your dollars at work!

 Under Measure N, 90 percent of the funds (over $12 million a year estimated, or $850 per student) goes directly to school sites on a per-pupil basis.
 High schools use this money to create customized plans to place all students in high-performing career pathways.
 An independent commission of qualified experts approves and support these plans and schools are held accountable for success through annual and three-year progress reports.
 In addition, Measure N is subject to annual independent financial audits.

 The low income exemption is available for owner-occupied of single-family residential units if the combined family income (from all sources from January 1, 2014 – December 31, 2014) is at or below the income level qualifying as “very low income” for a family of such size under section 8 of the U.S. Housing Act (42 U.S.C.A, 1437 et seq.).
 The senior citizen exemption is available for single-family residential unit owned and occupied by senior citizens.
 Eligible senior citizens and low-income owners must apply for the exemptions each year.

-Measure N is completely lead by Oakland taxpayers!
+Measure N is completely led by Oakland taxpayers!

-- Oakland came together to address educational challenges and experiences of Oakland youth
+- Oakland came together to address the educational challenges and experiences of Oakland youth

 - Oakland identified Linked Learning as the framework that would transform educational outcomes and experiences